 We have consulted with a wide range of stakeholders within DWP, Other Government Departments (OGDs) and external organisations with experience in delivering social finance initiatives.

 We have sought advice from policy experts in DWP and the Department for Education about the most appropriate target customer groups for the Innovation Fund.
-Following this consultation it has been agreed to target young people aged 14 years and over who are disadvantaged, or are at risk of disadvantage.
+Following this consultation it has been agreed to target young people aged 14 years and over who are disadvantaged, or are at risk of disadvantage for round one.
+For round two, we are focussing on 14 and 15 year olds only.